iamgunjan/iamgunjan/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Data Structures and Algorithms and Flutter.**
+- 🌱 I’m currently learning **new technlogies and working on old ones.**

 - 🎓 Studying Computer Science with specialization in Internet of Things at Chandigarh University.